 In 1997, it was reported that several babies in Cleveland, Ohio became ill, and some passed away from bleeding in the lungs from subsequent exposure to remarkably high levels of the Stachybotrus atra mold.

-In 1994, the US Center for Disease Control confirmed that several babies in Cleveland, Ohio became ill, and some passed away from bleeding in the lungs from subsequent exposure to remarkably high levels of black mold spores.
-In 2007, the journal Veterinary Forum published an article reporting that 2 cats had died in what was believed to be the first-ever documented case of black mold poisoning in pets.
+In 2007, the journal Veterinary Forum published an article reporting that two cats had died in what was believed to be the first-ever documented case of black mold poisoning in pets.
 The cats are from a water-damaged house in Florida.
-Blood tests confirm the presence of a toxin produced by the toxic black mold, and severe mold contamination was found in the house.
+Blood tests confirmed the presence of satratoxin G, a toxin produced by the toxic black mold, and severe mold contamination was found in the house.

-Properties usually make use of porous building materials like wood, which may include products like paper, wood laminates, or even solid wood.
-Mold generally colonizes moist, porous materials.
-Mold infestation inside the property can reproduce microscopic airborne reproductive spores that can be inhaled by the property’s occupants.
-A variety of health problems can develop.
-That is why diligent steps should be taken in advance at the very first signs of mold infestation in your property.
+A variety of health problems can develop, that is why diligent steps should be taken in advance at the very first signs of mold infestation in your property.
 Whenever you take notice of discoloration in your home decors or suspect weird building or property odors, take immediate steps to contact a professional mold inspector.

 To prevent mold growth, it is necessary to control moisture.